phalcon-orphanage/docs/es/reference/di.rst

     <?php

-    //Register a controller as a service
+    // Register a controller as a service
-    $di->set('IndexController', function() {
+    $di->set('IndexController', function () {
         $component = new Component();
         return $component;
     }, true);

-    //Register a controller as a service
+    // Register a controller as a service
-    $di->set('MyOtherComponent', function() {
+    $di->set('MyOtherComponent', function () {
-        //Actually returns another component
+        // Actually returns another component
         $component = new AnotherComponent();
         return $component;
     });

-    //Create an instance via the service container
+    // Create an instance via the service container
     $myComponent = $di->get('MyOtherComponent');

 You can take advantage of this, always instantiating your classes via the service container (even if they aren't registered as services).
 The DI will